 4. Avoid Going Barefoot

-Although you just love taking off your shoes and sandals in the summer, try as much as possible to avoid going barefoot.
+Although you love taking off your shoes and sandals in the summer, try as much as possible to avoid going barefoot.
 There are just too many hazards laying around for your feet to find.
 Hanging out on your neighbor's deck -- splinters; walking on the sidewalk -- glass and nails; hanging out in parks -- used syringes.
 If you have diabetes, stepping on anything that can penetrate your foot or cause abrasions can lead to a nasty infection and ulcers.
-So wearing shoes at all times is a must for you.
+Also, if you have had heel pain in the past, going barefoot can increase your risk of a painful flare-up.
+So if you have either of these conditions wearing shoes at all times is a must for you.
+Learn more in our blog, "Hazards of Going Barefoot in Summer".

 5. Choose the Right Shoes for Your Activity

-You wouldn't wear flip flops to play tennis because you know you'd lose the game.
-Choosing the right shoe for your activity is also important to prevent foot and ankle problems.
+You wouldn't wear flip-flops to play tennis because you know you'd lose the game.
+Different activities place unique demands on your feet.
+That's why choosing the right shoe for your activity is important to prevent foot and ankle problems.

+Even the same activity done in a more advanced way can require different footwear.
 Take hiking for example.
-Learn the type of terrain you'll be on ahead of time.
+You'll need a different shoe or boot depending on the type of trail you choose.
 If the trails are fairly easy without a lot of rocks and tree roots try a light trail shoe.
 Planning to scramble and walk through a stream or two?
-Choose a boot that's heavy duty to provide the support you'll need.
-Check out REI for how to choose hiking boots.
+Choose a boot that's heavy-duty to provide the support you'll need.
+Learn more about choosing hiking boots by downloading our eBook, "How to Buy Hiking Boots to Prevent Plantar Fasciitis."

 6. Remedies for Your Sweaty and Stinky Feet